 When the other driver flees the scene of the accident, you will need first, to contact the police and tend to your medical needs, and second, to contact your auto insurance company.
 There are specific actions one must take after an accident.

-A crash is a hit and run (driver fled after accident) if these things do not occur.
+A crash is a hit and run (driver fled after the accident) if these things do not occur.

-If nobody can find the driver then your damages may be compensable via your insurance policy if you carry uninsured/underinsured motorist coverage (UM/UIM), an insurance to carry in addition to Texas minimum requirements.
+If nobody can find the driver then your damages may be compensable via your insurance policy if you carry uninsured/underinsured motorist coverage (UM/UIM), insurance to carry in addition to Texas minimum requirements.

 Minimum liability insurance is mandatory for all drivers, but that doesn’t mean all drivers carry it.
 Many drivers drive illegally, stop paying insurance out of financial necessity, or have accidentally allowed it to lapse.
-UM/UIM protects you against other drivers’ irresponsible behavior in a car accident.
+UM/UIM protects you against other drivers’ irresponsible behaviour in a car accident.

 Uninsured motorist coverage is meant to reimburse you if the other driver doesn’t carry insurance.
 Similarly, underinsured motorist coverage reimburses you if your damages exceed the at-fault party’s insurance policy.

 UM/UIM also kicks in for injuries in a hit-and-run accident.
 Most policies carry a $250 deductible.
 Note, UM/UIM is optional coverage for Texas drivers.
 You may or may not carry it.
 You will want to contact your insurance agent if you’re unsure of what your policy includes.

 Most of your accident-related damages are compensable under UM/UIM, up to your policy’s limit.
 Below are a few examples.